What is a DOT Compliance Checklist?

 What to Include in a DOT Compliance Checklist

-To ensure your commercial fleet is compliant with DOT and FMCSA standards, your DOT compliance checklist should include fields for the following:
+To ensure your commercial fleet is compliant with DOT and FMCSA standards, your DOT/FMCSA compliance checklist should include the following items:

-• Specific vehicle inspection focused on its parts
+- Specific vehicle inspection: this one is focused on the vehicle’s parts

-The DOT compliance checklist should then be finished with a section to list additional comments and recommendations.
+The DOT compliance checklist, also called the FMCSA compliance checklist, should then be finished with a section to list additional comments and recommendations.
 After this, the assigned inspector or auditor should sign off on the checklist to ensure the validity of the document.

 Here is a DOT compliance checklist in use for reference: